| DUSTY RHODES|

 In October, 2009 he concluded a regular morning program on "Oldies 1160", WDJO, which he had been doing since 2006.
 Previously he did mornings on 1530-WSAI from 2003 to 2005.
 His top-rated Sunday night show was heard on WGRR from 1991 until 2002.
 Previously, he was on WLW, WKRC, and the original WSAI at 1360.

 In 1964, he was one of the "Good Guys" sponsoring the Beatles' Cincinnati appearance during their first American tour, and in 1965 he was named "Cincinnati's Most Popular Disc Jockey" by "Billboard" magazine.
 In 2001 he was inducted into the Ohio Radio & TV Broadcasters Hall of Fame.

 He has served on the Executive Committee of the County Auditors Association of Ohio, is a founding member of the Western Hills Community Service Club, is a member of the Cincinnatus Association and the Cheviot-Westwood Kiwanis, and belongs to several civic and political organizations.

 Among honors he was the Hamilton County Township Association County Public Servant of the Year in 1999 and the American Subcontractors Association of Cincinnati Public Official of the Year in 2000.
 In 2001 the Ohio Society of Professional Journalists honored his office with a second place award for the best public information website in the state.

-He and his wife Jo Ann will celebrate their 55th wedding anniversary this year, have two sons, one grandson, and are members of the St. Vincent de Paul parish in Riverside.
+He and his wife Jo Ann celebrated their 55th wedding anniversary this year, have two sons, one grandson, and are members of the St. Vincent de Paul parish in Riverside.